 Sierra Tucson’s method for providing all-encompassing care for every patient who comes for treatment includes thorough discharge planning and continuing care services that are second-to-none.
 Once a patient engages in services at Sierra Tucson, a comprehensive continued care plan is devised so that patients can remain successful once treatment is complete.
 Those partaking in the services at Desert Flower Hospital meet with continued care staff to assess each individual’s needs and plan for discharge.
 Those engaged in the residential programming at Sierra Tucson meet with the same continued care staff and regional outreach specialists and partake in lectures and one-on-one planning sessions to ensure quality referrals and to establish any follow-up appointments that may be required once a patient is discharged.

 Furthermore, patients exiting the residential programming, along with their family members, can benefit from The Connections Program.
 This program includes 12-month-long case management services that are in place to offer ongoing and substantial support to former patients.
 A representative from this program contacts patients 48 hours after they are discharged and is available to assist these individuals in seeking and getting the additional services they need in order to remain successful in the process of healing and recovery.

-Lastly, former patients can take part in the Alumni Services affiliated with Sierra Tucson.
+Lastly, former patients can take part in the Alumni Relations affiliated with Sierra Tucson.
 These services include groups offered through outpatient centers, of which are located across the United States.

 If you or a loved one wishes to receive the superior care that has improved the lives of many individuals who have endured trauma, look no further than Sierra Tucson.
 The life you have envisioned can begin here.